 - a longer course which combines study of the subjects of the vocational component with an undergraduate degree in law.

 These courses may form part of an academic qualification such as an LLM.
-More information on the types of course available on our website.

 In additional to meeting the requirements of the academic component, there are some entry requirements which you must satisfy in order to begin the vocational component.